 Statistical & Online Survey Advising

-Advisers offer limited consultation for graduate students on thesis or dissertation research.
-The graduate student must have approval for such consulting from her/his thesis or dissertation chairperson.
+Limited consultation is available for graduate students for thesis or dissertation research.
+The graduate student must have approval for such consulting from her/his committee chairperson.
 Assistance includes advice regarding the following: the selection of appropriate statistical models for analyzing data, data set design, statistical software programming, interpretation of program output to a degree appropriate to the research, and design of tables, graphs, and charts.
-Advisers will not run statistical analyzes for thesis or dissertation work nor assist with any writing activities.
+Students are expected to run their own statistical analyses for thesis or dissertation work.

 Consulting is by appointment only.
-To schedule a consulting appointment contact Lauree Garvin at 773-508-7653, email@example.com.
+To schedule an appointment contact Lauree Garvin at 773-508-7653, email@example.com.

 There are two options for training:

 - Teaching with Technology Clinics (TWTs) These are individual, hands-on sessions that last between 60 to 90 minutes.
 We will train faculty and graduate students actively involved in thesis/dissertation projects or in faculty research in the basics (getting started) of the following applications: IBM SPSS Statistics, NVivo, and Opinio.
 One week advance notice is required for TWT sessions.

 - In-Class Demonstration/Hands-on Sessions Faculty can request a demonstration for their classes of the following applications: IBM SPSS Statistics or NVivo.
 Classes can be demonstration-only or involve some hands-on work.
 If hands-on is required the faculty member is responsible for booking a computer lab in which to hold the training.
 Two weeks advance notice is required for for in-class demonstrations/hands-on sessions.

 Contact Lauree Garvin, firstname.lastname@example.org, 8-7653, to arrange TWT or In-Class sessions.